DePuy Synthes: History

 Founded 1895 in Warsaw, Indiana, by Revra DePuy, DePuy Manufacturing began designing and building fiber splints to replace wooden barrel staves that were used to set fractures.

 When DePuy died in 1921, his widow Winifred Stoner took over and remarried Herschel Leiter who would become president of the company.
 When Stoner died in 1949, Leiter remarried Amrette Webb Ailes and shortly died in 1950.
 Amrette Leiter married Harry Hoopes and jointly ran DePuy until 1965.

 In 1968, Bio-Dynamics acquired DePuy Manufacturing and then in 1974 sold the company to Boehringer Mannheim, a subsidiary of Corange.
 Boehringer Mannheim acquired Thackray in 1990 and ACE Medical in 1994 and placed them within the DePuy arm.
-In 1998, DePuy acquired AcroMed for $325 million and was renamed DePut AcroMed.
+In 1998, DePuy acquired AcroMed for $325 million and was renamed DePuy AcroMed.

 On April 22, 2008, the DePuy franchise and Johnson & Johnson Medical marked the official opening of Johnson & Johnson Medical (Suzhou), Ltd., establishing production facilities in China for DePuy and the J&J Family of Companies.
 At 120000 sqft, this facility occupies a fraction of the J&J campus, which encompasses 69 acre in total.
 Manufacturing at JJM began in February 2008.